 What is the Difference Between White and Brown Basmati Rice?
-And is Brown Rice Better than White Rice?
+Is Brown Rice Healthier than White Rice?

 Brown basmati rice is nuttier and also chewier than white basmati rice.
 Brown basmati rice takes longer to cook and also requires a bit more water in order to get the texture nice and soft.

 I can talk about flavor and texture all day but as far as what’s better for your health: brown rice or white rice?
 The truth is I don’t know.
 You can find research both for and against both types of rice.
 Some people consider brown rice to be more nutritious because it’s a whole grain and less processed than white rice.
 Others consider white rice to be a “safe-starch” and say brown rice is harder to digest.
 My personal opinion: eat real food that your body can tolerate and enjoy those foods in moderation.
 Again I’m just a food blogger so take whatever I say with a grain of rice 😉

 What about Quick Cooking Brown Basmati Rice?